Home Blog Understanding Duty of Loyalty

 • Corporate Espionage: Unlawfully receiving or collecting business secrets or proprietary data from a competitor for private or monetary gain, which is a breach of loyalty.

-• Corporate Raiding: It is an aggressive takeover strategy where an individual or group attempts to gain control of a company by undermining its leadership or manipulating shareholders, disregarding loyalty to the existing management.
+• Corporate Raiding: This is a hostile takeover tactic in which an individual or group strives to take over a company by destroying its leadership or manipulating shareholders, irrespective of loyalty to the current management.

 Meet some of our Lawyers